How Much of Your Finite Time Do You Want to Waste?

 - Multi-platform deployment - create once, publish everywhere, with platform-specific formatting

 This is not futurism.
-These systems run daily for real businesses.
-The technology is mature.
+These systems run daily for real businesses with mature, proven technology.
 The only question is whether you decide to use it.

 Reclaiming Your Hours